richderem/LinCircuit-equation-solver/README.md

 # LinCircuit-equation-solver
-A jupyter notebook based Linear circuit equation solver and calculator
+A jupyter notebook based Linear circuit equation solver and calculator.
+Used to symbolically analize linear circuits, especially in the complex frequency - s domain, but can also be used as a neat linear equation solver and substituter.

 The needed libraries are: sympy and ipywidgets, which come by default when installing Anaconda.